-When you begin feeding your baby solid foods, it’s time to think about what foods you’re going to be feeding him.
+When you begin feeding your baby solid foods, it’s time to think about what foods you’re going to be feeding them.
 There are many healthy premade options, including organic baby food.
 But homemade baby food is a popular option for parents who want to know exactly what goes into their baby’s mouth -- and making it may be easier than you think.

 Homemade Baby Food: Advantages of Making It Yourself

 Parents who prefer homemade baby food have many reasons for their choice.

 - They know exactly what they’re feeding their baby.

 - It’s more economical than buying pre-packaged foods (although some parents note that this is not always the case).

 - They can choose their own fruits, vegetables, and other foods for purees, instead of relying on the flavors chosen by manufacturers.
 You’re not going to find melons or avocados in the baby food section of the supermarket.